Naked mole-rat: Chronobiology

 The naked mole-rat's subterranean habitat imposes constraints on its circadian rhythm.
 Living in constant darkness, most individuals possess a free-running activity pattern and are active both day and night, sleeping for short periods several times in between.
+However, colonies do not exhibit synchronized circadian sleep-wake cycles.

 Ecology and behavior

 Distribution and habitat

 The naked mole-rat is native to the drier parts of the tropical grasslands of East Africa, predominantly southern Ethiopia, Kenya, and Somalia.

-Clusters averaging 75 to 80 individuals live together in complex systems of burrows in arid African deserts.
-The tunnel systems built by naked mole-rats can stretch up to three to five kilometres (2–3 mi) in cumulative length.

 Roles

-The naked mole-rat is the first mammal discovered to exhibit eusociality.
-The Damaraland mole-rat (Cryptomys damarensis) is the only other eusocial mammal currently known.
+The naked mole-rat was the first mammal found to be eusocial.
+The Damaraland mole-rat (Fukomys damarensis) is the only other eusocial mammal currently known.

-This eusocial structure of naked mole-rats is similar to that in ants, termites, and some bees and wasps.
+The social structure of naked mole-rats is similar to that of ants, termites, and some bees and wasps.
 Only one female (the queen) and one to three males reproduce, while the rest of the members of the colony function as workers.
 The queen and breeding males are able to breed at one year of age.
-Workers are sterile, with the smaller focusing on gathering food and maintaining the nest, while larger workers are more reactive in case of attack.
+Workers are sociologically but not physiologically sterile.
+Smaller workers focus on gathering food and maintaining the nest, while larger workers are the tunnelers, and are the most reactive to threats.
 The non-reproducing females appear to be reproductively suppressed, meaning the ovaries do not fully mature, and do not have the same levels of certain hormones as the reproducing females.
-On the other hand, there is little difference of hormone concentration between reproducing and non-reproducing males.
+By contrast, there is little difference of hormone concentration between reproducing and non-reproducing males.
 In experiments where the reproductive female was removed or died, one of the non-reproducing females would take over and become sexually active.
-Non-reproducing members of the colony are involved in cooperative care of the pups produced by the reproducing female.
-This occurs through the workers keeping the pups from straying, foraging for food, grooming, contributing to extension of tunnels, and keeping them warm.
+Non-reproducing members of the colony cooperate to care for the pups produced by the queen (usually their mother or sister).
+Workers keep the pups from straying out of the nest, groom the pups, and snuggle to keep them warm, extend tunnels in search of food, bring food to the nest, and defend pups from attacks by predators and foreign colonies.